I finally got my hands on the newest version of Ring video doorbell, and here you can find the full Ring Video Doorbell

 - Mobile Device: iOS or Android cell phone with Ring app installed.

 Ring vs Ring Pro

 There are many differences between ring pro vs ring doorbell models.
 First what you will notice it’s smaller modern design with 4 interchangeable panels so that you can match with your color house design.

 Another big difference is camera resolution.
 Now Rind doorbell comes with full 1080p HD camera and plus infrared LEDs.
 Yes, you can see bright and clear at night.

 Also now it supports 5Ghz wi-fi network.
 What does it mean for you?
-If you have wireless router supporting it, then you will have better speed, and less people will use the same frequency.
+If you have wireless router supporting it, then you will have better speed, and fewer people will use the same frequency.

 The new version comes with some negative impacts.

-For example, because it does have slimmer design it doesn’t have battery anymore and you require to have external power adapter to power up the doorbell.
+For example, because it does have slimmer design it doesn’t have the battery anymore, and you require to have an external power adapter to power up the doorbell.